slyfox1186/script-repo/README.md

 ------

 ## Install [FFmpeg](https://ffmpeg.org/download.html)
-  - **Compiles the latest updates from souce code by issuing API calls to each repositories backend**
+  - **Compiles the latest updates from source code by issuing API calls to each repositories backend**
-  - **The CUDA SDK Toolkit which unlocks Hardware Acceleration is available during the install to make things as easy as possible**
+  - **The CUDA SDK Toolkit which unlocks Hardware Acceleration is available during the installation to make things as easy as possible**
   - **Supported OS:**
     - Debian - 10 / 11
     - Ubuntu - 18.04 / 20.04 / 22.04
-    - Other debian style distros may work as well
+    - Other Debian-style distros may work as well

 **With GPL and <ins>non-free</ins> libraries: https://ffmpeg.org/legal.html**
 ```bash